Skip to main content

 - "2806"

 Variables defined in this block are only available in scenario definitions.
 They cannot be used to template any values in the config section of your scripts.
-If you need to dynamically override values in the config section, use environment variables in conjunction with $processEnvironment.
+If you need to dynamically override values in the config section, use environment variables in conjunction with $env.

 tls - self-signed certificates